 4. iiNet NBN

-In second place is iiNet NBN, who dropped back in the pack slightly after being overtaken by Aussie Broadband recently.
-That said, iiNet NBN’s speed of 3.6 Mbps is still excellent – as is each provider on this list.
+iiNet NBN tops this month’s speed ranking too, who dropped back in the pack slightly after being overtaken by Aussie Broadband recently.
+That said, iiNet NBN’s speed of 3.4 Mbps is still excellent – as is each provider on this list.

 iiNet NBN offers fibre, cable and DSL but not satellite and wireless.

 5. TPG NBN

 Last but not least is TPG NBN.
-TPG’s speed is the same as iiNet NBN at 3.6 Mbps.
+TPG’s speed is the same as Telstra, iiNet NBN, and others at 3.4 Mbps.
 TPG NBN is the only provider in the top five to offer every type of internet connectivity: fibre, cable, DSL, wireless and satellite.

 Summary: Picking the best provider for streaming your Netflix